weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Deploy a Kubernetes cluster with Weave Net and then deploy a sample application (the socks shop) to it

 If you have already done this as part of one of the other tutorials, you can skip this step.
-Otherwise, click "Details" below to see the instructions.
+Otherwise, click "Details" below to see the instructions for setting up a Kubernetes cluster and deploying the socks shop to it.

 XXX-START-DETAILS-BLOCK

 {"gitdown": "include", "file": "./includes/setup-kubernetes-sock-shop.md"}

 XXX-END-DETAILS-BLOCK

+## TODO

+fluxd does stuff with kubernetes, in the user’s cluster. fluxsvc answers API calls.

 ## Make the repositories your own